TAOC0002/contract-nli/README.md

 # Span NLI BERT for ContractNLI

 Span NLI BERT is a baseline produced by stanford NLP for ContractNLI.
-Their github repi can be found here: https://github.com/stanfordnlp/contract-nli-bert
+Their github repo can be found here: https://github.com/stanfordnlp/contract-nli-bert
 This repo consists of three branches, as detailed below:
 1. main: with context-aware data preprocessing (adding section description to subsections)
 2. stanfordnlp: the Span NLI BERT baseline by stanfordnlp